 Posting relevant updates to your LinkedIn activity feed is a relatively quick and easy way to keep your personal brand top-of-mind with your network.

 Get into a routine of posting updates once a week, or at least a few times a month.

 You’ll find the blank field displayed at the top of the center column on your LinkedIn profile home page.
-You’ll see “Share an article, photo, video or idea” lightly printed there, ready for you to type over when you add an update.
+You’ll see “Start a post” lightly printed there (as of this writing), ready for you to type over when you add an update.